crhallberg/json-against-humanity/README.md

 **I'm just getting started and I have a lot of questions** You can reach me on Twitter as [@crhallberg](https://twitter.com/crhallberg).
 I'd love to hear from you!
 My DMs are open if privacy is a concern.

 **Is this legal?** Yes.
-Cards Against Humanity is distributed under a [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/). think their website puts it best:
+Cards Against Humanity is distributed under a [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+I think their website puts it best:

 > We give you permission to use the Cards Against Humanity writing under a limited Creative Commons BY-NC-SA 4.0 license.
 That means you can use our writing if (and only if) you do all of these things:
 >1.
 Make your work available totally for free.